kovac031/Mono-Elpros-FinalExam/README.md

 - form based authentication, role based authorization, retrieving authenticated user data for mapping

 ## My projects based on this
-Due to me not having meaningful coding experience prior to this intensive course, a lot of knowledge didn't really stick, so practiced some more:
+Due to me not having meaningful coding experience prior to this intensive course, a lot of knowledge didn't really stick, so I practiced some more:

 - [PlayPalMini - MVC](https://github.com/kovac031/PlayPalMini-MVC)
 > A mini version of PlayPal, also as MVC app, so I can do it all by myself and make sure I learned it all!